Risks related to product development and regulatory approval

 We cannot give any assurance that any product candidate will successfully complete clinical trials or receive regulatory approval, which is necessary before it can be commercialized.

-The regulatory approval processes of the FDA, the EMA, the MHLW and other comparable regulatory authorities are lengthy, time consuming and inherently unpredictable, and if we are ultimately unable to obtain regulatory approval for our product candidates, our business will be substantially harmed.
+The regulatory approval processes of the FDA, the EMA, the MHRA, the MHLW and other comparable regulatory authorities are lengthy, time consuming and inherently unpredictable, and if we are ultimately unable to obtain regulatory approval for our product candidates, our business will be substantially harmed.

 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Results of earlier studies and trials as well as data from any interim analysis of ongoing clinical trials may not be predictive of future trial results, and failure can occur at any time during the clinical trial process.
 If we experience delays in the completion of, or termination of, any clinical trial of our product candidates, the commercial prospects of our product candidates will be harmed, and our ability to generate product revenues from any of these product candidates will be delayed.
-If filgotinib or any other product candidate is found to be unsafe or has lack of efficacy, we will not be able to obtain regulatory approval for it and our business would be materially harmed.
+If filgotinib or any other product candidate is found to be unsafe or has lack of efficacy, we will not be able to obtain or maintain regulatory approval for it and our business would be materially harmed.

 The rates at which we complete our scientific studies and clinical trials depend on many factors, including, but not limited to, patient enrolment.
 Patient enrolment is a significant factor in the timing of clinical trials and is affected by many factors including competing clinical trials, clinicians’ and patients’ perceptions as to the potential advantages of the drug being studied in relation to other available therapies and the relatively limited number of patients.
 Any of these occurrences may harm our clinical trials and by extension, our business, financial condition and prospects.